DIY Home Renovation Tips for Maximising Value

 • Swap Out Fixtures to Match the Bathroom

-With those few and affordable changes, you’ll be able to effectively create an all-new kitchen, without actually doing it.
-Most kitchens in older homes don’t have any visual cohesion, so by tying in the kitchen floor to the cabinet colours, the water fixtures to the bathroom’s and the cabinet handles to the interior doors, you’ll be ensuring there’s a ‘flow’ to all of your renovations.
+With those few and affordable changes, you’ll be able to effectively create an all-new kitchen without actually doing it.
+Most kitchens in older homes lack visual cohesion, so by tying in the kitchen floor to the cabinet colours, the water fixtures to the bathrooms, and the cabinet handles to the interior doors, you’ll be ensuring there’s a ‘flow’ to all of your renovations.

 7 Mistakes to Avoid For Your Kitchen Renovation